Republicans win Florida special elections in Trump strongholds by narrower margins than in 2024 - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 In north Florida’s 6th District, Fine won against Democratic challenger Josh Weil for a seat vacated by Mike Waltz when he was tapped to become Trump’s national security adviser.

-The win bolsters Republicans’ margin of 220-213 in the House of Representatives.
+The win bolsters Republicans’ margin to 220-213 in the House of Representatives.

 Special elections are often low-turnout events that can lead to surprising results.
 While GOP wins were widely expected in both districts — two of the most heavily Republican in the country — it’s notable that Democrats narrowed the margins considerably from November.

 The races were among the first electoral tests of Trump’s new administration.
 The narrowing margins may signal a shift in public sentiment, driven by unusually strong enthusiasm as Democrats from across the country poured millions into the races.
-Democrats hoped that backlash to the president’s overhaul of federal agencies and firing of federal workers would carve into the GOP’s margins at the polls.
+The opposition party hoped that backlash to the president’s overhaul of federal agencies and firing of federal workers would carve into the GOP’s margins at the polls.

 Trump congratulated both candidates late Tuesday and said his endorsement helped them secure a victory.